hapijs/joi/API.md

 #### `binary.min(limit)`

 Specifies the minimum length of the buffer where:
-- `limit` - the lowest size of the buffer.
+- `limit` - the lowest size of the buffer or a reference.

 ```js
 const schema = Joi.binary().min(2);